florath/rmtoo/Readme.txt

-  statistics and baseline handling. o A topic based output handling provides a common set of files for different types of output (PDF, HTML, ...) o Analytics modules: Heuristics help to evaluate the quality of requirements o Modules to support commercial biddings based on a given set of
+  statistics and baseline handling. o A topic based output handling provides a common set of files for different types of output (PDF, HTML, ...) o Complete support for automatic checking of constraints. o Analytics modules: Heuristics help to evaluate the quality of requirements o Modules to support commercial biddings based on a given set of